 Northwestern Mutual Customer Reviews & Complaints

-Northwestern Mutual is a suitable choice if you’re looking for an insurer with a good financial strength rating and a reputation for few customer complaints.
+Northwestern Mutual is a suitable choice if you’re looking for one of the best life insurance companies for financial strength ratings and a reputation for few customer complaints.
 Their A++, or Superior, A.M.
 Best rating indicates Northwestern Mutual’s ability to pay claims.
 In addition, Northwestern Mutual’s 0.03 NAIC Complaint Ratio demonstrates that the company has very few complaints as compared to the amount of business it writes.
 The company also has four out of five stars from J.D.
 Power’s customer satisfaction rankings.

 Northwestern Mutual does have some negative customer reviews which are primarily focused on its agents’ tendency to push permanent life insurance to consumers over term coverage.
 Permanent life insurance policies, particularly those that build cash value, only make sense in certain situations, but agents make higher commissions by selling them.
 If you’re considering Northwestern Mutual, you should research the coverage you need before meeting with a representative.